marelh02/Dixie-IDB-CM/README.md

-# Contact Manager using Dexie JS with React
+# Contact Manager using Dixie JS with React